aws-samples/aws-terraform-pipeline/README.md

 ## Prerequisites
 - An existing AWS CodeCommit repository ("your repo") with a [remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the codebuild role can access; *or*
-- A [CodeStar host](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-hosts.html) for the third-party source of your choice (GitHub, Gitlab, etc)
+- An existing [AWS CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) to the third-party source of your choice (GitHub, Gitlab, etc)

 ## Deployment

 This module must be deployed to a separate repository.

 ```
 your repo